perses/metrics-usage/README.md

 ## Available Collectors

-There is a various way to collect the metric usage, here the complete list of the available collectors:
+There is a various way to collect the metrics usage, here the complete list of the available collectors:

 ### Prometheus Metric Collector